My English has sharp Ts like espinas de nopal

 solo un muro/a wall, or a river called Rio Bravo,

-a torrent that vanishes in the cold of winter
+a torrent that in winter vanishes

-then emerges from the ground like a deep wound across the desert,
+like a deep wound across the desert,

-like my tears/ my rage lying in wait behind
+like my tears/ my rage

-mi sonrisa, that pounces upon some unsuspecting victim,
+then pounces upon some unsuspecting victim,

-never the apropiarte target.
+never the appropriate target.

 Mi rio está lleno de ahogados.